visClust: A visual clustering algorithm based on orthogonal projections: Conclusion

 The adaptive graph based method \textit{ELM-CLR} and \textit{visClust} outperform each other regarding ARI for different data sets.
 In more detailed analyses we observe that \textit{ELM-CLR} has the huge drawback of being unfeasible for larger data sets, due to its immense storage need and high runtime, as well as not providing clear suggestions for the wide range of obligatory input parameters.
 For \textit{visClust} just one obligatory input parameter is needed in the default setting and clear suggestions for choosing the additional optional input parameters are provided.
 These parameters allow improvement while not being necessary for a sufficient clustering result.

-In summary, \textit{visClust} is a fast and out of the box clustering method yielding good results in default setting even for more complicated data sets.
+In summary, \textit{visClust} is a fast clustering method and straightforward to use, yielding good results in default setting even for more complicated data sets.
 Therefore, we believe that \textit{visClust} is an important contribution to the landscape of clustering methods, overcoming several limitations of other proposed algorithms.
-The code is made available on GitHub, cf. \cite{githubvis}. }
+The code is made available on GitHub, cf. {\footnote{\url{https://github.com/charmed-univie/visclust}}. }